Nsustain/nsustain.com/README.md

 to the internet - without having to configure LoadBalancer, NodePort, or Ingress ourselves - by installing Cloudflare Tunnel to proxy everything for us.
-This tends to be more secure than directly exposing our microservices to the internet because the server is now protected and hidden behind Cloudflare Tunnel.
+This is generally more secure than directly exposing our microservices to the internet because the server is hidden behind
+Cloudflare Tunnel.
 We followed the installation guide at https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/

 <br>